Concierge Intel

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like intel_whales or intel_yields.
-The cost is noted but does not inform selection context.
+No guidance on when to use this tool versus other intel tools.
+The description implies a payment model but does not clarify scenarios where this tool is appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.